fullstack-development/developers-roadmap/frontend/middle-3/fp.md

   * Is funarg problem possible in languages where function cannot escape its scope?
   * Is funarg problem possible in languages with dynamic scoping?
 * How closures can be emulated?
 What are problems will arise with those approaches?
-* Why mutable closure is a sufficient tool to add concurrency to the language (give examples with JS)?
+* Why does mutable closure is a sufficient tool to add concurrency to the language (give examples with JS)?
 * Compare closures and objects?
-What are advantages of each stuff?
+What are advantages of each one?

 ### Resources
 * [JS scope: static, dynamic, and runtime-augmented](https://codeburst.io/js-scope-static-dynamic-and-runtime-augmented-5abfee6223fe)